carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 end
 ```

-Uh, that means four lines more and zero readability gain.
-Are you sure of what  are you doing, Carles?.
-Patience, I beg you.
+Four more lines and a zero readability gain.
+Patience, please!

 #### Extract a name field